 The Quantified Other or How I help Facebook learn enough to replace me with Danbots

 Big data, pre-existing conditions, the pan*icon, and the messy politics of monetising the confidential information of the masses for the benefit of the powerful.
 This is mostly opinion pieces; for practical info see Confidentiality, a guide to having it.
+Social surveillance as the new pollution.

 Report: How thousands of companies monitor, analyze, and influence the lives of billions.
 Who are the main players in today’s digital tracking?
 What can they infer from our purchases, phone calls, web searches, and Facebook likes?
 How do online platforms, tech companies, and data brokers collect, trade, and make use of personal data?